extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 hidden: true
 ---

-{:.warn-box}
-To run these examples you **must** be running an up-to-date version of Extempore (`0.8.1` or newer).
+Note: To run these examples you **must** be running an up-to-date version of Extempore (`0.8.1` or newer).
 Binary builds are available but not currently hosted on GitHub releases---if you'd like one then get in touch with [Ben](mailto:ben.swift@anu.edu.au).

+## Table of contents

 - TOC
 {:toc}

+## Introduction

 The Extempore pattern language is a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) for specifying repeating patterns and musical transformations (beats & loops).

-{:.info-box}

 The pattern language is not actually tied to music-making; it's really just a convenient scaffold for writing code which will (repeatedly) be executed with